millipz/nc-de-deliverance-project/README.md

 |dim_currency|
 |dim_counterparty|

-This should be sufficient for a single [star schema](https://dbdiagram.io/d/637a423fc9abfc611173f637).
+This should be sufficient for a single [star-schema](https://dbdiagram.io/d/637a423fc9abfc611173f637).

 The structure of your "processed" S3 data should reflect these tables.

 Note that data types in some columns may have to be changed to conform to the warehouse data model.

 ## The Dashboard

-In order to demonstrate use of the warehouse, you will be required to display some of the data on an [AWS Quicksight](https://aws.amazon.com/quicksight/) dashboard. **You are not required to know how to construct a Quicksight dashboard** - Northcoders tutors will help with this part.
+To demonstrate the use of the warehouse, you will be required to display some of the data on an [AWS Quicksight](https://aws.amazon.com/quicksight/) dashboard. **You are not required to know how to construct a Quicksight dashboard** - Northcoders tutors will help with this part.
 However, you will be required to supply the SQL queries that are used to retrieve the data you wish to display.

 This aspect of the project should not be tackled until the final week of the course, more details will be given then.
 The major focus of your efforts should be to get the data into the data warehouse.

 ## Possible Extensions

 If you have time, you can enhance the MVP.
 The initial focus for any enhancement should be to ensure that all of the tables in the data warehouse are being updated.
 You could add other desirable features, such as a _schema registry_ or _data catalogue_ which contains the schema of the data you ingest from the database.
 Using this, you could check that incoming data has the required structure.
 If there is any anomaly (eg the database has been changed in some way), you can perform a failure action, such as redirecting the data to some sort of default destination (sometimes called a _dead letter queue_).

+Another simple addition (which might make your presentation more visually appealing) could be a Jupyter Notebook that performs some kind of analysis of the data.
+(As previously noted, the data is random nonsense, so you won't find any real insights, but it would be good to demonstrate your knowledge of the tools.)

-There are a number of ways to extend the scope of the project.
+There are several ways to extend the scope of the project.
 1. Ingest data from a file source - eg another S3 bucket.
 We can provide JSON files in a remote S3 bucket that can be fetched at intervals.
 1. Ingest data from an external API - eg you could retrieve relevant daily foreign exchange rates from `https://freeforexapi.com/Home/Api`.
 You can use the `requests` library to make the request and then save the results in S3.

 ## Technical Details

 To host your solution, each team will need to host your infrastructure in a single AWS account.
 You can use one of your Northcoders accounts and give each member of your team credentials to access this however these accounts are not permanent.
-Therefore, it is in your own interest that you are able to script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.
+It is likely that you will need several attempts to deploy the infrastructure correctly, so it is in your interest that you can script the creation of the resources so that they can be rebuilt as quickly and efficiently as possible.

 ### Required Components

 You need to create:
 1. A job scheduler to run the ingestion job.
 AWS Eventbridge is the recommended way to do this.
-Since data has to be visible in the data warehouse within 30 minutes from being written to the database, you need to schedule a your job to check for changes much more frequently.
+Since data has to be visible in the data warehouse within 30 minutes of being written to the database, you need to schedule your job to check for changes much more frequently.
-1. An S3 bucket which will act as a "landing zone" for ingested data.
+1. An S3 bucket that will act as a "landing zone" for ingested data.
-1. A Python application to check for the changes to the database tables and ingest any new or updated data.
+1. A Python application to check for changes to the database tables and ingest any new or updated data.
 It is strongly recommended that you use AWS Lambda as your computing solution.
 It is possible to use EC2, but it will be much harder to create event-driven jobs, and harder to log events in Cloudwatch.
 The data should be saved in the "ingestion" S3 bucket in a suitable format.
 Status and error messages should be logged to Cloudwatch.
 1. A Cloudwatch alert should be generated in the event of a major error - this should be sent to email.
 1. A second S3 bucket for "processed" data.
 1. A Python application to transform data landing in the "ingestion" S3 bucket and place the results in the "processed" S3 bucket.
 The data should be transformed to conform to the warehouse schema (see above).
 The job should be triggered by either an S3 event triggered when data lands in the ingestion bucket, or on a schedule.
 Again, status and errors should be logged to Cloudwatch, and an alert triggered if a serious error occurs.